MarcoPrieto2910/RuntimeCalculator/README.md

 dotnet run
 ```

-The application will connect to the configured OMAX endpoint and begin monitoring machine activity.
+The application will load and validate its configuration, connect to the configured OMAX endpoint, and begin monitoring machine activity.

 To stop the application when running interactively, press: